Coloring graphs as complete graph invariants: Introduction

 \section{Introduction}

-A graph $G=(V, E)$ is a fundamental structure that captures pairwise relationships between objects.
-Two graphs are \emph{isomorphic} if an adjacency-preserving bijection exists between their vertex sets.
-Determining isomorphism is computationally challenging, motivating the study of \emph{graph invariants}, properties preserved under isomorphism.
-Graph colorings provide a rich source of various graph invariants.
-A \emph{proper $k$-coloring} is a function $c\colon V \to \{1, \dots, k\}$ such that $c(u) \neq c(v)$ whenever $uv \in E$.
-The minimum number $k$ required for such a coloring is the \emph{chromatic number}, denoted $\chi(G)$.
-Beyond the threshold for which a proper coloring exists, we can also count the number of proper $k$-colorings as a function of $k$ and obtain the \emph{chromatic polynomial} $\pi_G(k)$.
-Rather than counting the proper $k$-colorings in isolation, we can investigate how two $k$-colorings are related using the \emph{$k$-coloring graph}, denoted $\C_k(G)$.
-The vertices of $\C_k(G)$ represent proper $k$-colorings of $G$, and two vertices are adjacent if the corresponding colorings differ in the color assigned to exactly one vertex $v \in V$.
+The difficulty of the graph isomorphism problem motivates the study of \emph{graph invariants}: properties preserved under isomorphism.
+Graph colorings provide a rich source of such invariants.
+A \emph{proper $k$-coloring} of a graph $G=(V, E)$ is a function $c\colon V \to \{1, \dots, k\}$ such that $c(u) \neq c(v)$ whenever $uv \in E$.
+The minimum such $k$ is the \emph{chromatic number}, denoted $\chi(G)$.
+One graph invariant is the \emph{chromatic polynomial} $\pi_G(k)$, which counts the number of proper $k$-colorings.
+This paper focuses on a richer structure: the \emph{$k$-coloring graph}, denoted $\C_k(G)$.
+The vertices of $\C_k(G)$ are the proper $k$-colorings of $G$, and two vertices are adjacent if the corresponding colorings differ on exactly one vertex of $G$.
 This construction places $\C_k(G)$ within the broader context of a \emph{reconfiguration graph}, where edges represent a minimal transition between valid states.

-A natural question arises: to what extent does $\C_k(G)$ encode the structure of the base graph $G$?
-Specifically, under what conditions can $\C_k(G)$ serve as a complete graph invariant, uniquely determining $G$ (up to isomorphism) and potentially the palette size $k$?
-If $k < \chi(G)$, then $\C_k(G)$ is the null graph $N_0$ (the graph with no vertices), providing no information.
-If $k=\chi(G)$, the structure can vary; for instance, consider a \emph{uniquely $k$-colorable} graph which has a unique partition into $k=\chi(G)$ independent sets.
-Every uniquely $k$-colorable graph $G$ yields $\C_k(G) \cong N_{k!}$, representing the $k!$ permutations of the unique coloring pattern as isolated vertices (where $N_r$ denotes the graph with $r$ vertices and $0$ edges).
-This paper investigates the critical role of the palette size $k$, particularly when it exceeds the chromatic number $\chi(G)$ (that is, when there are \emph{surplus colors}), in determining whether $\C_k(G)$ uniquely identifies $G$.
-To measure complete invariance of $\C_k(G)$, in joint work \cite{AKLR24} with Russell, we posed the following problem:
+We study the conditions under which $\C_k(G)$ is a complete graph invariant, uniquely determining both $G$ (up to isomorphism) and the number of colors $k$.
+If $k < \chi(G)$, then $\C_k(G)$ is the null graph and yields no information.
+If $k=\chi(G)$, then $\C_k(G)$ is not a complete invariant in general.
+For instance, any two uniquely $k$-colorable graphs share the same $k$-coloring graph $N_{k!}$ (where $N_r$ denotes the graph with $r$ vertices and $0$ edges).
+This leaves the third case $k>\chi(G)$, namely, when there are \emph{surplus colors}.
+The question of complete invariance of coloring graphs was formalized in our joint work \cite{AKLR25} with Russell: